Trump ‘Voter Fraud Expert’ Gregg Phillips Reportedly Registered To Vote In Three States

 So far, no one has been able to prove that any kind of widespread voter fraud took place during the 2016 election, reports Fox News.
 Nevertheless, Trump has sworn to use government resources to conduct an investigation into the claims he and Gregg Phillips have made regarding the matter.

-Now the Associated Press has learned that Gregg Phillips was registered to vote in Alabama, Texas and Mississippi on Election Day.
+Now the Associated Press has learned that Gregg Phillips was registered to vote in Alabama, Texas, and Mississippi on Election Day.
 His name, in one form or another, was listed on each state’s respective voter rolls.
 This has reportedly been substantiated by election officials and voting records in the states in question.

 Despite being registered to vote in an “impressive” three states, Gregg Phillips reportedly only voted once in November.
 Records indicate that he cast his ballot in Alabama.